-At Orthopedic & Sports Medicine Center, our specialty-trained wrist doctors are recognized experts in providing evaluation and treatment for a variety of wrist injuries and conditions.
+At Orthopedic & Sports Medicine Center, our specialty-trained wrist specialists are recognized experts in providing evaluation and treatment for a variety of wrist injuries and conditions.

-When Is It Time to Visit a Wrist Doctor?
+When Is It Time to Visit a Wrist Specialist?

-Specifically, you may wish to see a doctor who specializes in wrist care, should you experience any of the following symptoms:
+Specifically, you may wish to see a wrist specialist should you experience any of the following symptoms:

 - Feeling of pins and needles around your wrist